Course Offerings 25/26

 Topic: Satisfaction Theory I

-This week, I will introduce Heim's dynamic semantics (File Change Semantics) and its application towards explaining the projection problem.
+This session, I will introduce Heim's dynamic semantics (File Change Semantics) and its application towards explaining the projection problem.

 Readings: